OSGConnect/connectbook/FsurfRemote/Introduction.md

 ## Overview

-[FreeSurfer](http://freesurfer.net/) is a software package to analyze MRI images of human brains.
+[FreeSurfer](http://freesurfer.net/) is a software package to analyze MRI scans of human brains.
 The Open Science Grid (OSG) has developed a command line utility, Fsurf, that simplifies running a FreeSurfer 5.3 workflow on the OSG.

 To use Fsurf, you need an account.
 Follow the instructions outlined [here to obtain an account](https://support.opensciencegrid.org/support/solutions/articles/12000008487-request-a-fsurf-account-).